langlk/anagrams/README.md

 * Method ignores case when checking if word is a palindrome
   * Example Input: "Diva" "AVID"
   * Example Output: true

+## Known Bugs

+*Dictionary currently has a fairly limited ```is_word?``` method.
+This means that ```are_anagrams``` may incorrectly state that inputs did not consist of words, especially if the words were less common English words.
+Adding these words to words.txt will let Dictionary recognize them.
+Contractions will not be recognized except for 's, and need to be added to words.txt without apostrophes.*

 ## Support and contact details